-This guest post is by Paige Knipfer, an adoptive mother.
+This guest post is by Paige Knipfer, an adoptive mother and adoption consultant.

 There are lots of blog posts out there about what NOT to say to someone who is adopting or has just adopted.